Add To Favorites

 Who are the people who keep us healthy and safe?
 Kids learn more about rescue and medical careers by showing these caregivers in action.

-Imagine and design a poster or diorama showing a scene in which these workers are helping people.
+Design a poster or diorama showing a scene in which these workers are helping people.
 To make a poster, for example, you might cut blue construction paper in half on the diagonal with Crayola Scissors.
 Attach it to white construction paper with Crayola School Glue.
 Glue this sheet onto red construction paper.
 Write Call 911 (or your local emergency number), or other safety messages around the edge.

 On more white construction paper, use Crayola Washable Markers, Multicultural Markers, and Fine Tip Markers to make figures of people, cars, bikes, ambulances, EMTs, doctors and/or nurses, fire fighters, police officers, and other people who might be involved.
 Cut out figures and glue them on the poster.